The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Firing statistics in the case

 \section{Firing statistics in the \rand{} case}

 The firing rate distributions in the \rand{} case are similar to those in the \fb{} scenario (compare \prettyref{appfig:rates_cv_ff} to \prettyref{fig:rates_cv}d--f).
-They are narrower for more homogeneous networks.
-Nevertheless, former inactive neurons in the \fb{} case have a higher probability to fire in the \rand{} case, because the temporal fluctuations of their membrane potentials increase due to higher correlations in their input (\prettyref{fig:raster}e).
-Neurons with firing rates above average are barely affected by this effect, because they are strongly driven by the constant current influx, and hence show similar firing rates than in the \fb{} scenario.
-The regularity of firing increases for the \rand{} compared to the \fb{} case, also due to stronger fluctuations of the input.
+As in the \fb{} case they become broader for increasing heterogeneity.
+Due to a larger variance of the membrane potentials, inactive neurons in the \fb{} case have a higher probability to fire in the \rand{} case (compare gray bars in horizontal histograms of \prettyref{appfig:rates_cv_ff}a--c and \prettyref{fig:rates_cv}d--f).
+Neurons with firing rates larger than the average firing rate are strongly driven by constant current influx, and hence show similar firing rates than in the \fb{} scenario.
+The irregularity of firing increases for the \rand{} compared to the \fb{} case.
+This can also be traced back to an increased variance of the membrane potential for the \rand{} case (data not shown).